jasminexie/100-days-css/README.md

 # 100 days of CSS challenge

-OR: 100 days of tyring not to suck at CSS.
+OR: 100 days of trying not to suck at CSS.

+My goal: to write animations with no javascript.
+Pure CSS (or pure PostCSS, if you will).
+I'll make an exception for Pug, because although it's technically Javascript pre-processing HTML, you can't really expect me to write 400 divs by hand, lol.

+And PostCSS is technically Javascript post-processing HTML, but the whole point of this is to learn PostCSS, really, so that doesn't count either.

 ## Run